doron-mil/angular-json-class-converter/README.md

 This will hold all the functions that are needed for special conversion ( If no function is specified, value will be copied as is)

-IIs an array of objects in the structure :
+Is an array of objects in the structure :

     {methodName: '<Name of Method>', method: <Method>}